 Restaurants – irrespective of type – are increasingly developing unique brand concepts.
 It is becoming ever more important to market a clear, cohesive profile.
 Communication increasingly covers the products that the end consumer encounters.
-Table top products such as plates, napkins and tablecoverings thereby play an important role.
-Herein lies great potential for a company such as Duni, which through its concepts is able to assist in providing customers with the appropriate type of profiling.
+Table top products such as plates, napkins and table covers thereby play an important role.
+Herein lies great potential for a company such as Duni, which through its concepts is able to assist in providing cus- tomers with the appropriate type of profiling.

 SUSTAINABILITY – AN INCREASINGLY IMPORTANT FACTOR

-Restaurants are becoming increasingly environmentally conscious and making more exacting demands regarding single-use articles having an evironmentally conscious profile.
+Restaurants are becoming increasingly environmentally conscious and making more exacting demands regarding single-use articles having an environmentally-conscious profile.
 Duni stands out within the area by having one of the broadest range of environmentally-profiled products in the industry.
-Compostability, products made from renewable materials and the ambition to achieve exclusively fossil-free energy use in future production processes represent some of the other factors which Duni is working with methodically.
+Compostability, products made from renewable materials and continuous efforts to reduce energy and raw material consumption are just some of the areas that Duni is working methodically with.